git-cola/git-cola/share/doc/git-cola/relnotes.rst

 =================
 Usability, bells and whistles
 -----------------------------
-* Faster startup time! `git-cola` now offloads initialization to a background thread so that the GUI appears almost instantly.
+* Faster startup time! `git cola` now offloads initialization to a background thread so that the GUI appears almost instantly.

 * Specialized diff options for p4merge, vimdiff, araxis, emerge,